omnivector-solutions/license-manager/docs-source/src/architecture.rst

 Grace time
 **********
-Since a job can take some time to check out the license from the license server, each license has a ``grace time`` period used to indicate when the booking can be deleted, since the job will have already checked out the license from the license server and doesn't need to hold the licenses in the cluster anymore.
+A job can take some time to check out the license from the license server after it is submitted to Slurm.
+Thrus, each license has a ``grace time`` period that is used to indicate how long a booking will be retained.
+After the ``grace time`` expires, the booking is deleted.
+This means that the license was checked out from the license server and doesn't need a booking anymore.

-The booking is deleted once it reaches the ``grace time`` period for the license or when the job finishes, whichever comes first.
+A booking is deleted after the job finishes even if there is remaining ``grace time``.

 License Manager Backend
 -----------------------
 The ``license-manager-backend`` provides a RESTful API where licenses, bookings and license configurations are tracked.
-The ``license-manager-agent`` uses this API to store the license usage information and to consult the booking requests.
+The ``license-manager-agent`` uses this API to store the license usage information and to process the booking requests.

-The backend is also responsible for verifying if the booking requests can be satisfied, accounting for bookings already made and the license usage in the license server.
+The backend is also responsible for verifying if the booking requests can be satisfied by accounting for bookings already made and the license usage in the license server.

 Configurations